Nasa

 - developed by Artemis III 90%

-- developed Artemis II 90%
+- developed by Artemis II 90%

-- affiliated with Artemis III 70%
+- affiliated with MAVEN 90%

-- affiliated with Perseverance 70%
+- affiliated with Jet Propulsion Laboratory 90%

 - 2026-05-12 partnership NASA partnered with Microchip Technology to develop next-generation spaceflight chips. source